-The following management's discussion and analysis ("MD&A") provides management's view of the financial position of the University of Rhode Island ("the University") as of June 30, 2022 and the results of operations for the year then ended, with selected comparative information for the year ended June 30, 2021.
+The following management's discussion and analysis ("MD&A") provides management's view of the financial position of the University of Rhode Island ("the University") as of June 30, 2023 and the results of operations for the year then ended, with selected comparative information for the year ended June 30, 2022.
 The purpose of the MD&A is to assist readers in understanding the accompanying financial statements by providing an objective and understandable analysis of the University's financial activities based on currently known facts, decisions, and conditions.
 This analysis has been prepared by management, which is responsible for the completeness and fairness of the information contained therein.
 The MD&A consists of highly summarized information, and it should be read in conjunction with the University's financial statements and notes thereto that follow this section.

-The University is the only publicly supported research institution in the State of Rhode Island ("the State") and is charged with providing state residents an opportunity for undergraduate and graduate studies at a Land Grant, Urban Grant, and Sea Grant research university.
-As such, the University receives federal funding for land and sea research.
 The University had its beginning as the State Agricultural School chartered in 1888.
-The Morrill Act of 1862 provided the framework within which the school became the State's land-grant institution, and in 1892 the school became the Rhode Island College of Agriculture and Mechanic Arts.
-In 1909, the name of the University was changed to Rhode Island State College, and the program of study was revised and expanded.
-In 1951, the University became known as the University of Rhode Island by an act of the State's General Assembly.
-The Board of Governors for Higher Education became the governing body for the University in 1981.
+The federal Morrill Act of 1862 provided the framework within which the school became the land-grant institution of the State of Rhode Island (the "State") and in 1892, the school became the Rhode Island College of Agricultural and Mechanic Arts.
+The first class of 17 members was graduated two years later.
+In 1909 the name of the College was changed to Rhode Island State College and the program of study was revised and expanded.
+In 1951, the college became known as the University of Rhode Island by act of the State's General Assembly.